Weekly Gem #104 A cause of many pauses

 Why It's Interesting

 This church was built for English people, and English speakers, to worship while in Copenhagen.
 The architecture included many styles and materials of, and from, England.
+For example, the dark flint was all brought over from England.
 The striking contrast in color is created in part by using knapped flint (the darker stone), a material that has been used for stone buildings in England for centuries.
 To 'knap' flint, you 'strike' the stone to remove small parts, like making arrowheads, but instead forming a flat side and shaping the stone as desired.